krhebbar/adaas-sdk/README.md

 # Usage

+ADaaS Snap-ins can import data in both directions: from external sources to DevRev and from DevRev to external sources.
+Both directions are composed of several phases.

+From external source to DevRev:

+- External Sync Units Extraction
+- Metadata Extraction
+- Data Extraction
+- Attachments Extraction

+From DevRev to external source:

+- Data Loading

-ADaaS Snap-ins are composed of several phases, each with unique requirements for initialization, data extraction, and error handling.
-The ADaaS library exports processTask to structure the work within each phase.
-The processTask function accepts task and onTimeout handlers, giving access to the adapter to streamline state updates, upload of extracted data, and event emission.
+Each phase comes with unique requirements for processing task, and both timeout and error handling.

+The ADaaS library exports processTask to structure the work within each phase, and onTimeout function to handle timeouts.

 ### ADaaS Snap-in Invocation